Hand embroidery machine: Terms and role

 The name "hand embroidery machine" – a calque translation from German Handstickmaschine – is somewhat confusing.
-It's literally a hand-operated stitching machine.
+It is literally a hand-operated stitching machine.
 Some English authors have referred to them as "hand-looms."
 Although, strictly speaking, a loom is used to weave textiles, not embroider them.
 In the Swiss German dialect, this type of embroidery machine was sometimes referred to as a chlüpperli (clothespin) type because the spring-loaded clamps that hold the needles resemble wooden clothespins.

 The hand embroidery machine is a multi-needle, satin stitch embroidery machine.
 Multi-needle refers to fact that the machine has up to two rows of needles.
 Each needle creates a copy of the design.
 The satin stitch is created by passing the threaded needle completely through the fabric.
 The hand machine is the predecessor of the schiffli embroidery machine.
 The schiffli machine creates a lock stitch similar to a sewing machine.
 Neither should be confused with the more modern single needle or multi-head embroidery machines.

 Machine embroidery and lace were used to embellish linens, clothing, handkerchiefs and curtains.
 Examples of machine embroidery as well as terminology can be found in Lace, Its Origin and History by Samuel L. Goldenberg.